Patchwork Jacket Workshop Beyond The Fiber

 Join Us To Learn & Make A Patchwork Jacket August 5-7, 2019

 Above price reflects.
 Aug 1st early sign-up discount!

 During this class you'll make a fabric piece that is 3.5 yds that we'll then create into a beautiful one-of-a-kind Patchwork Jacket.
-It's hosted By Susan's Fiber Shoppe in Madison, Wisconsin and will be taught by: Sigrid Bannier.
 The class is designed to give you a chance to explore a wide variety of felting techniques and see how they can all work together to form a finished piece.
 After you have made the fabric piece, we'll provide 3 jacket patterns for you to choose from.

 Class Fee: $495